6808/6808.github.io/labs/lab3.md

 basic recognition framework we have put in your hands.

-Please go ahead and download the [Xcode project](codes/lab3/lab3-swift-blank-update.zip) for this lab.
-Update the team and bundle identifier and build the app on an iPhone (not a simulator).
+Please go ahead and download the [Xcode project](codes/lab3/lab3-swift-blank-update2.zip) for this lab.
+Update the team (and bundle identifier, if needed) and build the app on an iPhone (not a simulator).
 You should see two modes: 2D and 3D.
 In the 2D mode, you should be able to write a letter on the screen and the app will show "?" for each letter.
 In the 3D mode, try pressing and holding anywhere on the screen while moving your phone around.
 There should be a "ribbon" at the center of the screen and also a "?" sign for each gesture.
 If the starter code does not work as described, please let us know.

 <center>
 ![](images/lab3/screenshot_starter_2d.png){height="400"}